curiosity26/Go/README.md

 ## Dependency Injection

-If you've ever used [AngularJS](https://www.angularjs.org/), then you won't have any problem with Go.
+If you've ever used [Angular JS](https://www.angularjs.org/), then you won't have any problem with Go.
 There are some slight differences, as documented below, but for the most part, DI functions primarily the same way.
 The reason for this is to easily allow services to port into Go and to allow workflows created in Go to leverage the power of other libraries and frameworks.

 The way dependency injection works is: objects can be injected into a function once they are declared to Go.
-Injectable variables can be declared via a `provider`, `factory`, `service`, `value` or `constant` (aka injectables) as described in [$provide](#$provide).
+Injectable variables can be declared via a `provider`, `factory`, `service`, `value` or `constant` (aka injectables) as described in [$provide](#provide).

 ### Auto-included Injectables